 “Oh, that’s my wife, she was very naughty, wanting to leave here.”

 Tori was dragged into an old building that smelled musty and mildewy.
 She was led down a dimly lit hallway until they came to room number 43 where she was shoved inside.
 When hearing he locked the door, Tori pounded on the door.
 "Hey, you can't lock me in here!
 I will not be a prisoner!"

 A knock on the door made Tori jump.
-She got up to answer it.
+When hearing the knock again, she opened the door.
 A beautiful young woman stood with her luggage and handbag.
 “Hi!
 My name is Delila.
 Here are your things from the car.”

 “Thank you!
-My name is Tori, do you happen to know where my car is?”
+Do you happen to know where my car is?”

 “No, I’m sorry, I do not.”